01 of 12

 Whether your graduate wants to celebrate where they're coming or where they're going, let the school colors stand front and center.
-For a high school graduation party, consider decorating with the colors of your student's future university — and a college or Master's graduate may want to brag about the achievement they just completed.
+For a high school graduation party, consider decorating with the colors of your student's future university—and a college or Master's graduate may want to brag about the achievement they just completed.
 Lee Ann Wilkes used these blue-and-white sweet treats to brag about her daughter's graduation from Brigham Young University.
-Find the perfect recipes for your featured colors here.Continue to 5 of 12 below.
+Your menu can become a work of art if you have foods with a specific color schemeContinue to 5 of 12 below.

 05 of 12

 Everyone attending the party may adore the graduate, but they all come from different parts of life.
 Fellow students probably don't know about the 20-pound trout she caught when fishing with her grandfather—and the grandfather may be delighted to learn about the fiesta she threw on the last day of Spanish class.
 Ask friends and family to bring their favorite photos and display them all in one enormous collage.
 Blogger Sophia Lee stained two pallet boards to create a striking backdrop for her best shots.
 And like Sophia, don't limit yourself to photos alone: she also hung up her gymnastics uniform and medals.Continue to 6 of 12 below.